 What to expect

-After the intervention, the male keeps ejaculating.
+After the intervention, the male still ejaculates.
 However, the ejaculation consists of secretions of the prostate and other seminal fluids and there are no sperms.
 In order to guarantee the complete absence of sperms when ejaculating, a three-month period is required or 20 ejaculations after the vasectomy.

-Sperms are still being produced in the testicles, but since they cannot go thorugh the vasa deferentia, they are not expelled.
+Sperms are still being produced in the testicles, but since they cannot go through the vasa deferentia, they are not expelled.
 This way pregnancy is avoided.